todogroup/todogroup.org/content/en/blog/End-of-Year-2024.md

 - Collaborate on a shared goal with allocated time: Recruit ambassadors from AI SIGs and seek LF support for these roles.
 - Integrate OSPOs into broader LF initiatives around AI and open data.

 # What’s Next?
-Make Your Voice Heard and Discover Ways to Engage
+Make Your Voice Heard

 TODO Steering Committee members serving in the 2024 period aim these recommendations and progress review shared in this article serve two primary purposes: